Tony gets invited to Hugh’s 75th birthday party.

 - Carmela watches Tony horse around with Meadow and recognizes what a warm and loving man he can be.

 And voila, just like that, the stage is set for a rendezvous in the swimming pool.
 This pool scene reminded many viewers of Jaws, as Chase used underwater and handheld cameras to shoot the action.
 Tony Soprano can aptly be compared to a dangerous shark.
 But Carmela doesn’t think of Tony as some sort of menacing shark here; she offers only half-hearted resistance to his pursuit before surrendering herself.
 Prof. Maurice Yacowar writes that “the underwater shots imply that both of their subconscious impulses take control.”
-While it may very well be true that the pool setting is meant to underscore Carmela and Tony’s subconscious desires, I’m more interested in how the imagery plays in our subconscious.
+While it may very well be true that the pool setting is meant to underscore Carmela and Tony’s submerged desires, I’m more interested in how the imagery plays in our subconscious.
 Chase has led his viewers to equate the Soprano swimming pool with notions of home and family right from the Pilot episode.
 Pool imagery has appeared at various key moments when the security and tranquility of the Soprano family was threatened (such as when troublemaker Janice was first introduced to us in Season 2).
 And just as it was with the shot of the grill (another object associated with home and family), the shot of the covered swimming pool in the early moments of the Season 5 opener signaled to us that Tony and Carmela’s relationship was dormant:

 Tony and Carm still have a few episodes to go (and a couple of hiccups along the way) before their marriage and household are fully reassembled, but it is very fitting that the first steps take place here in their backyard swimming pool.